Flood insurance

 What is groundwater flooding?

 Groundwater flooding happens when rainwater soaks into the soil and saturates the rocks beneath.
 After heavy rainfall these rocks form a type of water table, which can rise.
-This can prevent sewers and drainage systems from functioning properly, so everything overflows.
+This can prevent sewers and drainage systems from functioning properly, causing overflows.

 If you’re concerned about groundwater flooding, contact your insurance provider to find out whether your home insurance policy will cover this type of flooding.

-According to a 2019 report by the Environment Agency, an estimated 5.2 million homes in England are at risk of flooding.
+According to a December 2024 report by the Environment Agency, an estimated 6.3 million homes in England are at risk of flooding.
+This is up from 5.2 million homes in 2019.
+This makes home insurance for flood risk areas even more important.

 To find out if your home is one of them, see the government’s flood risk map.